mdjahidhasan009/DevOps_Note/AWS/aws_rds.md

 - **Durability**: Six-way replication across three AZs
 - **Backtrack**: Point-in-time recovery without restoring from backup
 - **Global Database**: Cross-region replication with low latency

+## Advantage over using RDS versus deploying DB on EC2

+*   RDS is a managed service:
+    *   Automated provisioning, OS patching
+    *   Continuous backups and restore to specific timestamp (Point in Time Restore)!
+    *   Monitoring dashboards
+    *   Read replicas for improved read performance
+    *   Multi AZ setup for DR (Disaster Recovery)
+    *   Maintenance windows for upgrades
+    *   Scaling capability (vertical and horizontal)
+    *   Storage backed by EBS
+*   BUT you can't SSH into your instances

+## RDS – Storage Auto Scaling

+*   Helps you increase storage on your RDS DB instance dynamically
+*   When RDS detects you are running out of free database storage, it scales automatically
+*   Avoid manually scaling your database storage
+*   You have to set Maximum Storage Threshold (maximum limit for DB storage)
+*   Automatically modify storage if:
+    *   Free storage is less than 10% of allocated storage
+    *   Low-storage lasts at least 5 minutes
+    *   6 hours have passed since last modification
+*   Useful for applications with unpredictable workloads
+*   Supports all RDS database engines

+## RDS Read Replicas for read scalability

+*   Up to 15 Read Replicas
+*   Within AZ, Cross AZ or Cross Region
+*   Replication is ASYNC, so reads are eventually consistent
+*   Replicas can be promoted to their own DB
+*   Applications must update the connection string to leverage read replicas

+## RDS Read Replicas – Use Cases

+*   You have a production database that is taking on normal load
+*   You want to run a reporting application to run some analytics
+*   You create a Read Replica to run the new workload there
+*   The production application is unaffected
+*   Read replicas are used for SELECT (=read) only kind of statements (not INSERT, UPDATE, DELETE)

+## RDS Read Replicas – Network Cost

+*   In AWS there's a network cost when data goes from one AZ to another
+*   For RDS Read Replicas within the same region, you don't pay that fee

+## RDS Multi AZ (Disaster Recovery)

+*   SYNC replication
+*   One DNS name – automatic app failover to standby
+*   Increase availability
+*   Failover in case of loss of AZ, loss of network, instance or storage failure
+*   No manual intervention in apps
+*   Not used for scaling
+*   **Note:** The Read Replicas be setup as Multi AZ for Disaster Recovery (DR)

+## RDS – From Single-AZ to Multi-AZ

+*   Zero downtime operation (no need to stop the DB)
+*   Just click on “modify” for the database
+*   The following happens internally:
+    *   A snapshot is taken
+    *   A new DB is restored from the snapshot in a new AZ
+    *   Synchronization is established between the two databases

+## RDS Custom

+*   Managed Oracle and Microsoft SQL Server Database with OS and database customization
+*   RDS: Automates setup, operation, and scaling of database in AWS
+*   Custom: access to the underlying database and OS so you can
+    *   Configure settings
+    *   Install patches
+    *   Enable native features
+    *   Access the underlying EC2 Instance using SSH or SSM Session Manager
+*   De-activate Automation Mode to perform your customization, better to take a DB snapshot before
+*   RDS vs. RDS Custom
+    *   RDS: entire database and the OS to be managed by AWS
+    *   RDS Custom: full admin access to the underlying OS and the database

+### **Amazon Aurora**

+*   Aurora is a proprietary technology from AWS (not open sourced)
+*   Postgres and MySQL are both supported as Aurora DB (that means your drivers will work as if Aurora was a Postgres or MySQL database)
+*   Aurora is “AWS cloud optimized” and claims 5x performance improvement over MySQL on RDS, over 3x the performance of Postgres on RDS
+*   Aurora storage automatically grows in increments of 10GB, up to 128 TB.
+*   Aurora can have up to 15 replicas and the replication process is faster than MySQL (sub 10 ms replica lag)
+*   Failover in Aurora is instantaneous.
+It’s HA native.
+*   Aurora costs more than RDS (20% more) – but is more efficient

+### **Aurora High Availability and Read Scaling**

+*   6 copies of your data across 3 AZ:
+    *   4 copies out of 6 needed for writes
+    *   3 copies out of 6 need for reads
+    *   Self healing with peer-to-peer replication
+    *   Storage is striped across 100s of volumes
+*   One Aurora Instance takes writes (master)
+*   Automated failover for master in less than 30 seconds
+*   Master + up to 15 Aurora Read Replicas serve reads
+*   Support for Cross Region Replication

+### **Aurora DB Cluster**

+*(Diagram text)*
+*   client
+*   Writer Endpoint
+    *   Pointing to the master, if master fails, it will point to the new master so that applications don't need to change the connection string
+*   Reader Endpoint
+    *   Connection Load Balancing, it will point to the read replicas automatically if scaling happens user doesn't need to change the connection string, also help with load balancing
+*   Auto Scaling
+*   Shared storage Volume
+*   Auto Expanding from 10G to 128 TB

+### **Features of Aurora**

+*   Automatic fail-over
+*   Backup and Recovery
+*   Isolation and security
+*   Industry compliance
+*   Push-button scaling
+*   Automated Patching with Zero Downtime
+*   Advanced Monitoring
+*   Routine Maintenance
+*   Backtrack: restore data at any point of time without using backups

 ## Benefits of Using RDS